ABI-Software/scaffoldmaker/docs/scaffolds/stomach.rst

 parameter set.

-The stomach scaffold supports limited refinement/resampling by checking *Refine* (set parameter to ``true``) with chosen *Refine number of elements* parameter.
+The stomach scaffold supports limited refinement/resampling by checking *Refine* (set parameter to ``true``) with chosen *Refine number of elements* parameters.
 Be aware that only the ``coordinates`` field is currently defined on the refined mesh (but annotations are transferred).

 Annotations